RojoCarrillo/Lab4/README.md

-# Lab4, this is a practice from hpc & bio from Máster en Bioinformática.
+# Lab4, this is a practice from hpc & bio from Master's degree of Bioinformatics at University of Murcia.